joaonc/typer-invoke/README.md

 Simplified invocation of typer apps from any directory.

-The idea is that you place typer apps in a directory in your project and then you can invoke them from any directory.
+The idea is that you place typer apps in a directory in your project and then you can invoke them from anywhere inside that project.

 ## Why?
 The main use case is for project management that require custom scripts for various tasks.
 Wrapping those scripts as typer apps makes them easier to use.
 Making typer easier to use makes those scripts even easier to use.

 An alternative to: